Tarun-500/frontend_interview_prepration/React-Question_answers.md

 - **Flexibility and Modularity:** React's component-based architecture allows developers to build modular and maintainable code, making it flexible to use in various projects.
 [Source](https://legacy.reactjs.org/docs/design-principles.html)

 These features collectively contribute to React's efficiency and popularity in building dynamic and responsive web applications.</small>

+## Q3: What are React Hooks and why are they used?

+<small>**Answer:** React Hooks are functions that allow you to "hook into" React state and lifecycle features from function components.
+Introduced in React version 16.8, Hooks enable the use of state and other React features without writing class components.
+They simplify code and promote the reuse of stateful logic across components.
+Commonly used Hooks include `useState` for state management and `useEffect` for handling side effects.</small>